How Does Liver Disease Affect Your Eyes?

 Liver disease can affect vision both directly and indirectly.
 Vitamin A, which is essential for retinal health and night vision, is one of the essential nutrients processed by the liver.
 Liver damage impairs its ability to filter toxins and metabolise vitamins, which can result in toxic accumulation or deficiencies that affect the eyes.

 For instance, night blindness, corneal ulcers, and dry eyes can result from a vitamin A deficiency brought on by liver disease.
-Furthermore, poor glucose regulation due to liver damage may exacerbate diabetes and raise the risk of diabetic retinopathy.
+Furthermore, chronic liver disease can contribute to insulin resistance and poor glycemic control, which in patients with diabetes may indirectly increase the risk of diabetic retinopathy.

 What are the eye-related signs and symptoms of liver diseases?